superYuezhang/RORNet/README.md

 2. Change the "DATA_DIR" parameter in the "data_utils.py" file to its own data set folder path.

 3. Run the "main.py" in OverlapDetect file and save the pkl file; load pkl file trained by OverlapDetect file and run the OverlapReg file.
-Note: you need to make the "OverlapNet" model consistent for the OverlapDetect file and the OverlapReg file.
+**Note**: you need to make the "OverlapNet" model consistent for the OverlapDetect file and the OverlapReg file.

 4. For convenience, We provide end-to-end training "running OverlapReg/main.py directly", but there may be a loss of accuracy.